Trapped

 Director's Statement

 "Trapped" is an eternally profound, emotionally driven story that delves into the repressed desires of a nun.
 I've always been intrigued by the private lives of nuns.
 For many, the "nun" is considered the unknown female.
 Who is this female?
-What goes on inside her soul?
 How does she identify herself with our culture?
 There will never be a single answer; this is where the mystery lives for most of us.
-In this opening shot, colored by Ryan McNeal, we instantly begin with the feeling of uncertainty, hence, the tilted angle of the church.
+In our opening shot, we begin with the feeling of uncertainty with a tilted angle shot of a church.
 Welcome to the enigma of our holy nun.

 "Trapped" was shot on both 16mm film and digital - I began experimenting with some André Bazin film techniques of the long shot.